Summary:

 Real-life example:

-My client purchased an 'old dog of a property' in a nice single-family residential neighborhood for total rehab or rebuilding.
-The only reason to call it rehab is for property tax assessments and easier processing through the municipality's building and safety department.
+My client purchased an ‘old dog of a property’ in a nice single-family residential neighborhood for total rehab or rebuilding.
+The only reason to call it rehab is for property tax assessments and easier processing through the municipality’s building and safety department.
 Otherwise, we would refer to it as scrap and rebuild a new home.
-The client paid $1,000,000 for this old dog.
+The client paid 1 million for this old dog.

-The borrowers believe they could build a new single-family structure of about 3,000 square feet for about $300 per square foot or $900,000 and have an excellent investment for resale.
-Their proforma showed a $600,000 profit, all in.
-They paid 60% on the purchase, leaving a first loan of $400,000.
-They want to borrow about $1,500,000 to pay off the $400,000 and provide approximately $900,000 for the construction, plus expenses and interest reserve.
+The borrowers believe they could build a new single-family structure of approximately 3,000 square feet for around $300 per square foot, or $900,000, and have an excellent investment for resale.
+Their pro forma showed a $600,000 profit, all in.
+They paid off 80% of the purchase price, leaving a first loan of $400,000.
+They want to borrow approximately $1,500,000 to pay off the $400,000 and provide around $900,000 for construction, plus expenses and an interest reserve.
 The estimated value after completion is $2,700,000.
 They have some reserves and good credit.

 The lender responds ..